-In May 2014, the Financial Accounting Standards Board issued a new standard ASU No. 2014-09, "Revenue from Contracts with Customers."
-Under ASU 2014-09 recognition of revenue occurs when a customer obtains control of promised goods or services in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The new standard will be effective for the Company January 1, 2018.
-The Company is currently evaluating the effects this standard will have, if any, on its consolidated financial position, results of operations and cash flows together with evaluating the adoption date.
+In May 2014, the Financial Accounting Standards Board issued a new standard, ASU No. 2014-09, "Revenue from Contracts with Customers."
+Under ASU 2014-09, recognition of revenue occurs when a customer obtains control of promised goods or services in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The Company will adopt the new standard effective January 1, 2018 using the modified retrospective method.
+Based on the evaluation of the Company's current contracts and revenue streams, management believes that the adoption of this standard for the year ending December 30, 2018 will not have a significant effect on the Company's consolidated financial position, results of operations and cash flows but will result in additional disclosures.